Mastering Azure Monitor Alerts: Your Guide to Effective Monitoring

 Key takeaways

-- →Understand alert rules to effectively monitor your resources.
+- →Understand alert rules to monitor specific resources effectively.

 - →Utilize action groups to automate responses to triggered alerts.

-- →Remember that fired alerts are read-only and cannot be edited.
+- →Be aware that fired alert instances are read-only and cannot be edited.

 Why it matters